 So much so that you have competitors like Blendtec recording videos how their products are superior to the Vitamix.

 Related: Looking for a great blender deal?
 Check out this page to get the best blender deals in Amazon just in time for Christmas!

-Other brands have downright copied its design.
+Other brands have downright copied their design.

-One such product would be the Cleanblend that utilizes the same blueprint – a powerful motor, good blade design and tamper.
+One such product would be the Cleanblend that utilizes the same blueprint – a powerful motor, good blade design, and tamper.

 What I’m proposing are Vitamix alternatives that will not cost as much.
-But still provide comparable performance that does not necessarily reflect the price difference.
+But still, provide comparable performance that does not necessarily reflect the price difference.

 1 – 45 oz.